 1 1/2 teaspoons vanilla bean paste

 Preheat oven to 450.
 Sift together dry ingredients into a large bowl.
-Cut in butter with a pastry cutter or your fingers until mixture resembles coarse crumbs.
-Combine egg and buttermilk with a whisk, then add all at once to flour mixture.
-Stir with a fork until dough comes together.
+Cut in the butter using your hands until the mixture resembles coarse crumbs.
+Combine 1 egg, vanilla bean paste, and buttermilk with a fork, then add all at once to the flour mixture.
+Stir with the fork until the dough comes together.

 Turn dough out onto a lightly floured board.
 Knead gently about 5 times.
-Pat or roll to 3/4″ thickness.
-Cut into circles using a 2″ biscuit butter.
+If the dough is a little sticky sprinkle in a little flour; different altitudes produce different doughs.
+Pat to 3/4″ thickness.
+Cut into circles using a 2″ or 3″ biscuit butter.
 Dipping the cutter into flour keeps it from sticking.
 Place on an ungreased baking sheet about 1/2″ apart.

 Bake for 10 – 12 minutes or until golden brown.

 Cool.
-Cut in half and spoon strawberries over the top and finish with a dollop of cream.
+Cut in half, spread a small amount of whip cream on one side of the biscuit, and spoon strawberries over the top, and finish with a dollop of cream.

 Fresh strawberries, washed and hulled, cut in half

-Toss strawberries with sugar in a large bowl and let sit about an hour before serving.
+Toss strawberries with sugar in a large bowl and let sit about 15 minutes before serving.
 This will let the natural juices come out.

 1/2 teaspoon vanilla extract